shellfly/algs4-py/README.md

 ## Goals

-Make a Python implementation of the library so that a Python programmer can learn this book easily.
+Make a Python implementation of the library so that a Python programmer can follow this book easily or prefer to demonstrate the algorithms using Python.

-Try to keep the interface and variable name consistent with the original book while not violating Python coding standards.
+Try to keep the interface and variable name consistent with the original book while writing idiomatic Python code.

 ## Install (WIP)